rmuit/copernica-api/README.md

     contain the full response body in order for CopernicaRestClient to access it.
-  - At the moment it is impossible to for CopernicaRestClient to get to the headers of responses to GET/DELETE requests, because they are not inside exception messages.
-(We'd have to change the code for that, but that results in a behavior change.)
+  - At the moment it is impossible to for CopernicaRestClient to get to the headers of responses to GET requests, because they are not inside exception messages.

 It's likely that the next step in the evolution of this code will be to bite the bullet and get rid of CopernicaRestAPI / make it only a very thin layer